LoopKit/loopdocs/docs/setup/requirements/appledev.md

 ## Multiple Loop apps

 You can have multiple Loop apps built onto the same iPhone.
-However, having multiple Loop apps on a single phone can lead to unexpected conflicts.
+However, having multiple Loop apps on a single phone may lead to unexpected conflicts.
 For smooth Looping, we recommend having a single Loop app on an iPhone.